GENERALBYTESCOM/batm_public/README.md

 Our software is written in Java and any Java developer may be recruited to create/implement these extensions.
 No unusual qualifications are required.

-When CAS is started, it scans the /batm/app/master/extensions/ folder for all files that have the ".jar" extension.
+When the CAS services are started, they scan the /batm/app/master/extensions/ folder for all files that have the ".jar" extension.
-CAS parses any "batm-extensions.xml" found in the JAR file to enumerate the extensions present within the JAR package.
+CAS then parses any "batm-extensions.xml" found in the JAR file to enumerate the extensions present within the JAR package.

 <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/IExtension.java">Extension</a> is a high level component - something like a plugin - that encapsulates and instantiates the rest of the features.